 The Audit Committee has adopted procedures for the pre-approval of all audit and non-audit services and fees provided by the independent registered public accounting firm.
 In the fourth quarter of 2020, the Audit Committee approved the (i) audit, audit-related and other services PwC would perform in the 2021 audit and (ii) permissible tax services the firm could provide during the year.
-The Audit Committee pre-approved PwC's budgeted fees for audit, audit-related, tax compliance, tax planning and other services in February 2021, received updates on year-to-date fees incurred in July and October of that year, and assessed the final fees in connection with its review of the results of the audit in February 2022.
+The Audit Committee pre-approved PwC's budgeted fees for audit, auditrelated, tax compliance, tax planning and other services in February 2021, received updates on year-to-date fees incurred in July and October of that year, and assessed the final fees in connection with its review of the results of the audit in February 2022.
 These procedures include reviewing and approving a plan for audit and permitted non-audit services, which includes a description of, and estimated fees for, each category of audit and non-audit services.
-Additional Audit Committee approval is required for services.
+Additional Audit Committee approval is required for services not included in the initial plan or substantially in excess of the budgeted amount for the particular category of services.
 The Audit Committee has delegated interim pre-approval authority to its Chair for services not included in the audit plan; these services are presented for approval to the entire Audit Committee at a subsequent meeting.